 Because it carries an increased annual fee, fewer protections and reduced benefits, the card clearly isn’t the catch it once was.
 And yet, its strong slate of benefits — including free hotel room nights and a generous travel credit — means it retains significant value, especially for die-hard travelers.

-Citi Prestige® Card: A premium passport to travel benefits for gung-ho globetrotters
+Citi Prestige® Credit Card: A premium passport to travel benefits for gung-ho globetrotters

-To sweeten the pot even further, the Citi Prestige® Card offers an attractive, albeit standard sign-up bonus: New cardholders get 50,000 bonus points after making $4,000 in purchases with your card within the first 3 months of account opening.
+To sweeten the pot even further, the Citi Prestige® Credit Card offers an attractive, albeit standard sign-up bonus: New cardholders Earn 50,000 bonus points after spending $4,000 within three months of account opening.

-For comparison, The Platinum Card® from American Express lets you earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
+For comparison, The Platinum Card® from American Express lets you earn 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
 Terms apply.
-Meanwhile, the Chase Sapphire Reserve® lets you Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Meanwhile, the Chase Sapphire Reserve® lets you Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.